Using a Microsoft Azure VM as a DAG witness server

 Because this configuration requires name resolution between the on-premises servers and Azure VMs, you will need to configure Azure to use your own DNS servers.
-Name resolution (DNS) topic provides an overview of name resolution in Azure.
+Name resolution for resources in Azure virtual networks topic provides an overview of name resolution in Azure.

 Do the following to register your DNS servers: